tristanlee85/harperdb-demo-app/README.md

   - `ForecastSubscription`: Handles joining of external forecast data to the forecast subscription record to obtain the latest temperature.
 It also overrides the `subscribe()` method to intercept messages for adding custom fields.
   - `SubscribeToForecast`: Used to create a `Subscriber` record and corresponding `ForecastSubscription` records for the forecast.
 - **Real-Time Updates**: The application uses MQTT for real-time updates.
 The `LiveForecast` component subscribes to forecast topics and displays updates as they are received.

-### Environment Variables

-The application requires an OpenWeather API key, which should be set in the `.env` file.
-This file should automatically be copied during the `npm install` step, but if it is not, you can create it by copying `.env.example` to `.env` and `app/.env`.